Mission Statement (back to top)

 Gracie Doran/LN Patch Columnist

-Gracie is a 13-year-old middle school student who writes a column for the Laguna Niguel Patch called "Days of Grace," in which she shares her experiences as a stroke survivor to help inspire
+Gracie is a local high school freshman who writes a column for the Laguna Niguel Patch called "Days of Grace," in which she shares her experiences as a stroke survivor to help inspire

 others to work hard through life's difficulties.
 Read Gracie's inspiring stories here: